LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 > First install [[sbt 0.11.0 | https://github.com/harrah/xsbt/wiki/Getting-Started-Setup]].

-Then create a new directory for your new application, and configure your sbt build script, by adding:
+Just create a new directory for your new application, and configure your sbt build script, by adding:

 ### In project/plugins.sbt: